 - 1 lime, cut in half, to serve

 - handful of fresh cilantro, to serve

-- 2 tbsp of toasted coconut flakes, optional
+- 2 tablespoon of toasted coconut flakes, optional

 - sea salt and black pepper

 - Pat the chickpeas dry with a clean kitchen cloth.
 Transfer to a bowl and season with harissa powder, olive oil and salt and pepper to taste.
 Mix through with a spoon, then spread the chickpeas in an even layer on a baking tray.